In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 And right here it is.

-The headline is don't go away here, Eric.
+The headline is, don't go away here, Eric.

-But now there have been uh revisions.
+But now there have been revisions.

-And uh what is the new number?
+And what is the new number?

 That's second quarter growth.

-They're they're reporting two point three in a second.
+They're reporting 2.3 in a second.

-The first quarter has been revised up to uh uh uh last year Well, no, the two point one percent GDP for the first quarter of uh of last year has been revised to a negative zero point nine and new adjustments.
+Well, no, the 2.1 percent GDP for the first quarter of last year has been revised to a negative 0.9 and new adjustments.

-They've they've changed the whole formula.
+They've changed the whole formula.

-They announced they were going to, so that the GDP is calculated a different way so that it never is portrayed to be as bad as it really is.
+They announced they were going to so that the GDP is calculated a different way so that it never is portrayed to be as bad as it really is.

 The same thing is happening there.